La Belle Vie Dance Company

 Our main priority as a dance company is to put the dancer first while maintaining a faith-based mentality in every class.
 This means that before their dance career, comes the mental and physical health and stability of the dancer.
 We believe that each student should be mentored with the idea that dance should not become their sole identity in life.
 As a Christian dance company, we will help mentor our students to place their identities in Christ and model what that looks like.

 No dancer should ever feel that they don't measure up, that they need to compete for a position, that they are left behind, or that they don't matter.
 Each dancer will feel cared for and loved on by their instructors through the love the heavenly Father.

 Beyond that, students will find a place that will challenge them appropriately to build good habits, attitudes, and technique within their chosen style of dance.
+Our elite training provides functional training principles, biomechanics and ROM training, neuromuscular and structural balance, increased power and endurance, and proper facilitation of joint movement.
 Teachers will be there to support the dancer so that they can experience a smooth transition to a professional career, if the dancer so chooses, and maintain their bodies in order to ensure a pain and complication-free retirement or continued learning.

 Our focus has and always will be injury prevention.
 We take these concepts very seriously with our dancers.
 La Belle Vie is focused on preparing each and every person who walks through our doors with the tools they need to prevent injury and illness from inhibiting their daily lives.

 Each student is corrected individually in order to make sure that they grow in their own way and are placed in classes accordingly so that they are never held back or left behind.

 Each class opens with a memory verse and prayer time.
 This allows each student to meditate on God's word and begin class with a readiness to glorify him with their dancing.